jgeraigery/SpotlightHelp/pages/ConnectAnalysisServices/analysisservices_grid_cubes.md

 Index and aggregation settings for cube processing.

-## Lazy Aggregations
+### Lazy Aggregations

 Process data is available immediately after the data has been uploaded.

-## Regular Processing
+### Regular Processing

-Process data is available after all aggregrations have been computed.
+Process data is available after all aggregations have been computed.

 ## Processing Priority